VikasaurusRex/brainrot/README.md

 ### **1. Project Overview**

-The goal is to create a single Python script (`main.py`) that, when executed, automates the entire process of creating a short-form vertical video.
+The goal is to create a single Python script (`main.py`) that, when executed, automates the entire process of creating a layered short-form vertical video.
 The script will generate a dialogue, synthesize speech, select a background video, and render a final MP4 file with character sprites and animated subtitles, all using local tools.
 Each run will generate a unique, timestamped output folder to keep all related assets organized.

 ### **2. Core Technologies**